 If a stock isn’t in an uptrend, I’m not even looking at it.
 It needs to be building some strength for it to even show up on my stock scans.

 If it has a bigger drop than normal, I’m leaving that stock alone for a while.

-If the stock is choppy or has small runs to the upside before a pullback, earnings, or extended sideways period, I’ll pass.
+If the stock is choppy or has small runs to the upside before a pullback, earnings, or is in an extended sideways period (like years, because that is not an uptrend), I’ll pass.

 If the price doesn’t run much, or the stop loss is too big, then I’m not taking the trade.
 I want the price to move enough, and provide an entry and stop loss location where I can reasonably expect to make at least 3:1 (preferably more) based on how the stock typically moves.

 What does this boil down to?
 The stock needs to be in an uptrend, it needs to provide a good entry, a good stop loss location, it needs to run enough to adequately compensate me for the risk, and if all that happens I have a potential trade.